-The more recent matters included two California class action suits where we were the defendant, and a governmental inquiry in which the United States Federal Trade Commission ("FTC") had informally proposed that we refrain from certain allegedly unfair trade practices, and make restitutionary payments into a consumer relief fund.
+Such matters included a California class action suit where we were the defendant, and a governmental inquiry in which the United States Federal Trade Commission ("FTC") required that we refrain from certain allegedly unfair trade practices, and make restitutionary payments into a consumer relief fund.
 In May 2014, the FTC announced its agreement to settle the matter by filing a lawsuit against us, and requesting, with our consent, that the court enter an agreed judgment against us.
 The lawsuit arose out of the FTC's inquiry into our business practices.
 Under the agreed settlement, we made approximately \$1.9 million of restitutionary payments and \$1.6 million of account adjustments to our customers in September 2014, and paid a \$2 million penalty to the federal government in June 2014, and implemented procedural changes, all pursuant to a consent decree entered by the court in June 2014.
+The California class action has been settled by agreement with the plaintiffs and the approval of the court.
+Our obligations under that settlement remained outstanding at December 31, 2016, and were performed after that date and prior to the date of this report.

-We have recorded a liability as of December 31, 2015, which represents our best estimate of probable incurred losses for legal contingencies.
-The amount of losses that may ultimately be incurred cannot be estimated with certainty.
+We have recorded a liability as of December 31, 2016, which represents our best estimate of probable incurred losses for legal contingencies (the agreed payments with respect to the class action settlement referenced above).
+The amount of losses that may ultimately be incurred in any other proceedings cannot be estimated with certainty.